Can You Get a First-Time Personal Loan With No Credit History?

 How hard is it to get a personal loan with no credit score?

-It isn’t necessarily harder to get a personal loan without a credit score, as personal loans for no credit history borrowers do exist.
-The bigger challenge is being approved for a personal loan with low interest rates and that doesn’t require collateral or a cosigner.
+It isn’t necessarily hard to get a personal loan without a credit score, as personal loans for no-credit-history borrowers do exist.
+The bigger challenge is to get approved for a personal loan with a low interest rate and that doesn’t require collateral or a cosigner.

 Yes, loans that don’t require a credit check or a cosigner do exist.
-Again, the problem here is qualifying for favorable rates and terms.
+However, these loans may come with sky high interest rates and less-than-ideal terms.

 SoFi Loan Products